processing/art-plus-code/_curriculum/04-01-Intro.md

 - Gaining insight into diverse practices in traditional and contemporary drawing
 - Understanding the relationship between drawing tools and artistic intention
 - Comprehending visual arts vocabularies, including line, texture, transparency, and gradient
+- Collaborating with many contributors when creating a computational artifact
+- Comparing tradeoffs associated with licenses for computational artifacts to balance the protection of the creators’ rights and the ability for others to use and modify the artifacts

+### Grade 9~12
+- Comparing the differences between open-source and proprietary software
+- Studying, discussing, and thinking critically about the potential impacts and implications of emerging technologies on larger social, economic, and political structures, with evidence from credible sources.
+- Explaining the beneficial and harmful effects that intellectual property laws can have on innovation.

 ## Technical Terms & p5.js Elements
 ### Grade 6~8